wp-plugins/easy-testimonials/readme.txt

 = Premium Support =

-The GoldPlugins team does not provide direct support for Easy Testimonials plugin on the WordPress.org forums.
+The GoldPlugins team does not provide direct support for the Easy Testimonials plugin on the WordPress.org forums.
 One on one email support is available to people who have purchased Easy Testimonials Pro only.
-Easy Testimonials Pro also includes tons of extra themes and advanced features including a Testimonial Collection Form, so you should [upgrade today!](http://goldplugins.com/our-plugins/easy-testimonials-details/upgrade-to-easy-testimonials-pro/ "Upgrade to Easy Testimonials Pro")
+Easy Testimonials Pro also includes tons of extra themes and advanced features including a Testimonial Collection Form, so you should [upgrade today!](https://goldplugins.com/our-plugins/easy-testimonials-details/upgrade-to-easy-testimonials-pro/ "Upgrade to Easy Testimonials Pro")

 = Easy Testimonials is a great plugin for: =
 * Adding a Random Testimonial to Your Sidebar